 Evaluation Mode.
 This is the default mode.
-It allows rule authors to create only evaluation type rules, and the options in the Toolbar's Rules menu enforce that restriction.
+It allows rule authors to create only evaluation type rules, and the options in the Toolbar's Rules menu enforce that restriction if Toolbar is enabled.

 Execution Mode.
 This mode allows rule authors to create both evaluation and execution type rules.
 Again, the options in the Toolbar's Rules menu enforce that restriction if Tootlbar is enabled in the Rule Editor.

 Filter Mode.
 This mode sets up Rule Editor for rule-based data filtering.
-It allows only evaluation type rules because, in a nutshell, filtering queries is nothing more than an evaluation type rule.
+It allows only evaluation type rules because, in a nutshell, filtering queries are nothing more than evaluation type rules.
 This mode changes all labels and messages and hides the Toolbar, but you can show the Toolbar in filter mode by setting the RuleEditor.ShowToolBar to True if you'd like to let users manage their filters.
 The implementation of that is up to you.
-Data filtering is a huge topic, please make sure to read all of the details in these related articles.
+Data filtering is a huge topic, please make sure to read details in these related articles.

 Ruleset Mode.
 This mode allows rule authors to create a set of execution type rules, and evaluate those rules against a source object in a single evaluation step.
 In other words, using this mode the rule authors can evaluate a set of rules as if they were a single business rule.